sei-international/AFOLU-tool/docs/Modeldescription.md

 - Methane emission from rice cultivation
 - Carbon dioxide emissions from urea application *(Tier 1)*
 - Carbon dioxide emissions from Land Use, Land-Use Change, and Forestry (LULUCF):
-  A *Tier 2 Gain–Loss* method is applied to enable tracking emissions and sequestration from changes in land use and management practices
+  The *Gain–Loss* method is applied to enable tracking emissions and sequestration from changes in land use and management practices.
+For forested lands, Tier 2 methods are applied, which is essential to account for biomass accumulation as well the impacts of overexploitation on total carbon storage in natural and plantation forests.
+For all other land use categories, Tier 1 methods are used.
 - Methane emissions from wetlands *(Tier 1)*